-Green Streets is an example of a “Nature-based Solution” — a policy that preserves, rehabilitates, protects and sustainably manages natural habitats, species, and ecosystems that have been damaged by human activity for environmental and societal benefits.
+Conservation of the GBR is one example of a “Nature-based Solution” (NBS) — a policy that preserves, rehabilitates, protects and sustainably manages natural habitats, species, and ecosystems that have been damaged by human activity for environmental and societal benefits.

 A nature-based approach to a policy problem eschews what advocates call “grey infrastructure” — human-engineered structures — or other conventional responses, in favour of using nature itself.